 - 1½ cup white rice, dry and uncooked

 - 3 cups water or per package directions

 - 1 teaspoon smoked paprika

-1. Prepare rice: cook rice in a saucepan or rice cooker with 2 cups of water or according to package instructions.
+1. Prepare the rice: cook rice in a saucepan or rice cooker with 3 cups of water or according to package instructions.

 3. Heat avocado oil in a large skillet over medium heat.
-Add sliced onions and pepper; cook while stirring occasionally until soft and tender, about 5-7 minutes, adding a splash of water if needed to prevent vegetables from burning.
-Then add corn along with the seasonings; cook for an additional 2-3 minutes until corn is cooked through but still retains some crunch.
+Add sliced onions and pepper; cook while stirring occasionally until soft and tender, about 7-10 minutes, adding a splash of water if needed to prevent vegetables from burning.
+Then add your black beans, corn, along with the seasonings; cook for an additional 2-3 minutes until corn is warmed through but still retains some crunch.
 Set aside.
-Optionally, add black beans to fajita mixture if your prefer your beans warmed.

-5. Assemble bowls: divide the cooked rice between 4 bowls or containers.
-Top rice with fajita mixture, black beans, and lettuce.
+4. Assemble your bowls: divide the cooked rice between 4 bowls or containers.
+Top rice with fajita mixture, and top with any toppings of choice.
 Drizzle the chipotle dressing right before serving.
-Leftovers can be stored in an airtight containers for up to 3 days.
+Leftovers can be stored in airtight containers in the fridge for up to 3 days.

 Not restricting potassium?
 Feel free to add tomatoes or tomato salsa and sliced avocado to top your burrito bowl.